wp-plugins/foxyshop/readme.txt

 * Added an "Archive All" option for the Manage Orders screen
 * Inventory codes can now be forced from the inventory import system even if they haven't been added before
 * Inventory connectors available for QuickBooks (through ConsoliBYTE) and SmartTurn
-* cURL connection error now displays actual error
+* curl connection error now displays actual error
 * Transaction receipts outside the default date filter now viewable
 * Added MinFraud score (0.7.2+) to transaction details
 * Many datafeed template improvements